IN THIS GUIDE

 Sometimes mistaken for a weed, carum carvi is cultivated primarily for its seeds.

-Highly fragrant, it should only be used in small doses.
+Highly fragrant, it should only be used in small amounts.

 Although it’s the leaves which take most of the limelight, the pink blossoms which top chive plants are a sight to behold and an edible addition to your plate, as well.

-The delicately hanging foliage of a comfrey plant make it a pleasing addition to a herb garden, but it’s more famous for its medicinal properties.
+The delicately hanging foliage of a comfrey plant make it a pleasing addition to a herb garden, but it’s more famous for its use as a natural fertiliser.